 Chef Janice Wong’s never-ending passion for culinary arts has propelled her forward to test the limits of dessert making.
 The native Singaporean has learned from some of the world’s best chefs, including US luminaries Thomas Keller and Grant Achatz, virtuoso Spanish chocolatier Oriol Balaguer, and prodigious French pastry chef Pierre Hermé.

-An undisputed favorite among sweet-toothed Singaporeans, her dessert restaurant 2am: dessertbar has redefined the dessert experience, pushing the boundaries between sweet and savory, with carefully researched progressive dishes.
+An undisputed favourite among sweet-toothed Singaporeans, her dessert restaurant 2am: dessertbar has redefined the dessert experience, pushing the boundaries between sweet and savoury, with carefully researched progressive dishes.

 Janice started out studying finance in NUS.
 She took economics and went on an exchange program in Melbourne.
 She wanted to follow in her dad’s footsteps and go into banking and finance, but life had something else in store for her.
 Culinary arts beckoned, and she answered the call, and she hasn’t looked back since.